-The Company pays only fixed compensation to Directors not concurrently serving as Executive Officers in order to keep them independent and let them supervise operations separately from business execution a.
-Basic policy on officer compensation
+The Company pays only fixed compensation to Directors not concurrently serving as Executive Officers in order to keep them independent and let them supervise operations separately from business execution.

 Director compensation is determined by the Compensation Committee.
 Under the Rules of the Compensation Committee of the Company, a Director does not participate in a resolution on his/her own compensation, etc.